 Determining the Need for an Interview

 Specifically, your evidence should present overwhelming proof that you have a bona fide marriage.
 A marriage certificate alone is not sufficient.
 You need to convince USCIS that your marriage was not for the purpose of evading the immigration laws and obtaining a green card.
 Show them that you are treating the marriage as a permanent union, making life changes (financial, insurance, children, etc.) that demonstrate this intention.
-With plenty of good evidence and a well-prepared Form I-751, USCIS may waive the interview and approve the I-751 petition.
+With plenty of good evidence and a well-prepared Form I-751, USCIS may waive the interview and approve the I-751 petition more quickly.

 Filing with a Waiver